 - The ideal candidate must be legally eligible to work in Canada and can work from any location within Canada.

-If you are interested in this position, please submit your resume and cover letter in one PDF document, using the naming convention “FirstName LastName – Project Management and IT Support Specialist” and address it to the manager, HR and Office Administration at [email protected] by the end of Thursday, October 30, 2025.
+If you are interested in this position, please submit your resume and cover letter in one PDF document, using the naming convention “FirstName LastName – Senior Public Affairs Advisor” to [email protected] by the end of January 19, 2026.

 We thank all those who apply; however, only those chosen for further consideration will be contacted.